Fever: Advantages and disadvantages

-Having a fever response in response to an infectious disease is generally regarded as protective, whereas fever in non-infections may be maladaptive.
+A fever response to an infectious disease is generally regarded as protective, whereas fever in non-infections may be maladaptive.
 Studies have not been consistent on whether treating fever generally worsens or improves mortality risk.
 Benefits or harms may depend on the type of infection, health status of the patient and other factors.
 Studies using warm-blooded vertebrates suggest that they recover more rapidly from infections or critical illness due to fever.
 In sepsis, fever is associated with reduced mortality.